jekyll/minima/README.md

 ### Extending the `<head />`

-You can custom your `head` by creating a file `_includes/custom-head.html` in your source directory, for example, adding favicons:
+You can *add* custom metadata to the `<head />` of your layouts by creating a file `_includes/custom-head.html` in your source directory.
+For example, to add favicons:

 1. Head over to [https://realfavicongenerator.net/](https://realfavicongenerator.net/) to add your own favicons.
 2. [Customize](#customization) default `_includes/custom-head.html` in your source directory and insert the given code snippet.